HPC-Research-Lab/SampleMine/pattern_mining/README.md

 ```

 We offered 2 test graphs(mico and citeseer) under ./data directory.
-Please download those extreme big graphs like Orkut etc from this link:[Graphs](https://drive.google.com/drive/folders/1sK-JFJim1e3N1Qd5XIupXbJTHjzasCpn?usp=sharing) ,and then place these graphs in ./data directory.
+The other input graphs can be downloaded from this link:[Graphs](https://drive.google.com/drive/folders/1sK-JFJim1e3N1Qd5XIupXbJTHjzasCpn?usp=sharing).
+After downloading, you need to store these graphs in ./data directory.

 ### Table3 & Figure9